 - The water should turn purple.

-- Place the jar in a room not colder than 70 degrees Fahrenheit.
+- Place the jar in a room no colder than 70 degrees Fahrenheit.

-- Keep it still and away from the sun for 48 hours.
+- Leave the test away from the sunlight for 48 hours.

-- If the water changes to any other color, it’s contaminated.
+- If the water changes color from purple, it is contaminated.

 - Only detects three types of bacteria.